cdapio/cdap/cdap-examples/README.md

 ## SparkMovieRating

-- An application that demonstrates the usage of Spark MLib library.
+- An application that demonstrates the usage of Spark MLlib library.
 - It computes the movie prediction based on the movie rating from an input stream.

 ## SparkPageRank